 - Your baby’s blood glucose will be regularly checked after birth and extra feeding may be required.
 Your baby should stay with you unless there is a medical reason why he or she needs admitting to a neonatal unit for extra care.

 - Your blood sugar will be checked regularly, until your levels stabilise.
 When you resume your normal diet, you should also return to your pre-pregnancy insulin dose.
 If you were taking insulin or any other medication for gestational diabetes, these can usually be stopped immediately after delivery.

 - Most women who deliver by caesarean section are given antibiotics after delivery in order to decrease the risk of infection at the wound site.

 There’s no reason why women with diabetes cannot breastfeed.
 You may have some early difficulties – for example if your baby needs extra feeds, or if you were initially separated from your baby due to caesarean section or your baby’s treatment in the neonatal unit – but with patience and practice you and your baby should be able to establish a good breastfeeding pattern.

-- Breastfeeding may lower your insulin needs by up to 25 per cent.
+- Breastfeeding may lower your insulin needs by up to 25%.
 Breast milk contains sugar called lactose.
 Every time you feed your baby, you lose that sugar and your blood sugar levels will drop.
-This can cause a hypo especially if you treat you diabetes with insulin.
+This can cause a hypo, especially if you treat you diabetes with insulin.
 To help avoid hypos, it is a good idea to have a snack handy before or during each feed.

 - If you take metformin or glibenclamide for Type 2 diabetes, you can usually resume or continue taking these while breastfeeding.

-- You should continue to avoid any medication that was stopped before, or during, pregnancy for safety reasons if you are breastfeeding.
-Please check with your doctor.
+- You should continue to avoid any medication that was stopped before or during pregnancy, for safety reasons if you are breastfeeding.
+Talk to your doctor about this.